philipbutler/CVFinalProject/readme.md

 # Final Project: Face Detection, Recognition, and Filter Application
 ### Changling Li, Philip Butler, Jiapei Li, Erica Shepherd

+### Description
+This project will detect faces and face features such as eyes & mouth.
+It will identify faces, and apply different filters and/or objects relative to the face dependent on whose face it is (also different actions like smiling may trigger swapping filters).
+The program will be implemented in Python.
+We will be experimenting with different algorithms for face detection/recognition and comparing the results.

 ### [Presentation & Demo](link), [Full Paper](link)

 ## Machine and Software Specifications